People always want to believe that their creation speaks for itself.

 Yet emails are part of your product.
 From sign-up through every other moment in a user lifecycle, email serves as the timely yet asynchronous glue that connects you to customers on their turf.

-“Don’t make the mistake of thinking emails about your product are not part of the product,” as Sunir Shah, Chief Marketing Olarker at the live chat software company, warns.
+“Don’t make the mistake of thinking emails about your product are not part of the product,” as Sunir Shah, President of Cloud Software Association warns.
 “The most important emails are part of the product experience.”

 Email is User Experience, Too